Skip navigation

 The remote support experienced by those with these conditions is the focus of a powerful new animation, co-created by the team at Northumbria University and local charity, Eating Distress North East (EDNE).
 The animation raises awareness of the benefits and challenges of remote support for eating distress throughout the pandemic and was produced to help reduce the associated stigma, which is known to prevent people from seeking the support they need.

 Part of the wider RHED-C project, the animation has been developed in collaboration with people who received such support from eating disorder charities across the region.
-They were invited to creative workshops which were delivered by the PaCT Lab team at Northumbria, as well as a local artist who has also experienced eating distress and a researcher from the Centre for Digital Citizens at the University.
+They were invited to creative workshops which were delivered by the PaCT Lab team at Northumbria, as well as a local artist who has also experienced eating distress, and Northumbria University researcher from the Centre for Digital Citizens Dr Henry Collingham, with Senior Research Assistant on the project Claire Murphy-Morgan.

 Participants were encouraged to use creative methods such as painting to share their experiences during the pandemic.
 The artwork and discussions from these workshops were then translated into an animation - forming the visuals and script, including voiceovers from the workshop participants.